-AutoBoom options include two or four sensors ((recommended on 120-foot (36.5-meter) booms)) and two or four sensors plus gauge wheels for hillier terrain.
+AutoBoom options include two or four sensors (recommended on 120foot booms) and two or four sensors plus gauge wheels for hillier terrain.

 The AccuBoom automatic section control system works with the Case IH Viper Pro rate controller and a GPS system to automatically turn off boom sections when the sprayer enters areas that have already been sprayed, and restarts the sections when the boom moves beyond the applied area.